Tailored Training on Traffic Crash Data Collection

 Utilizing classroom, web-based, and computer-assisted training methods, NISR provides tailored instruction to a wide variety of Highway Safety audiences.

 In 2007 NISR assisted in the integration of the existing NASS-GES data collection system into a new combined FARS/NASS-GES training program.
-Beginning in 2015, NISR has been assisting NHTSA in the transition of the legacy GES system to the new Crash Report Sampling System (CRSS).
-NISR assists in the development of FARS/CRSS documents, courseware, coding conventions, guidelines, elements, and definitions.
+Beginning in 2015, NISR assisted NHTSA in the transition of the legacy GES system to the new Crash Report Sampling System (CRSS).
+NISR continues to assist in the development of FARS/CRSS documents, courseware, coding conventions, guidelines, elements, and definitions.
 NISR trains all state FARS Analysts, CRSS Samplers, and CRSS Coders in interpretation and translation of information collected on state police crash reports and other sources for inclusion in these Federal crash data systems.

 NISR has served as the primary training contractor for the FMCSA's national Crash Data Improvement Program since 2003.
 Under this effort, NISR has trained law enforcement in over half the states in the proper collection of crash data for commercial motor vehicles.